A Dynamic Stochastic Block Model for Multidimensional Networks: A Dynamic SBM for multidimensional networks

-Note that this definition of block--Granger causality is different from other notions of blockwise Granger causality \citep[e.g.,][]{hu2015shortcomings,dufour2010short}.
-These latter are linear since they have been proposed in a VAR set--up.
-Moreover, they refer to relationships between groups of variables (blocks) at different time horizons.
-In the DSBMM, the blocks are defined by the network connectivity and the block--causality is non--linear since ir refers to the relationship between the edge clustering in different layers.
-It can be argued that the edge clustering is induced by unobserved factors that are summarized by the nodes' membership.
-Then, studying the relationship between the membership in different layers would be equivalent to investigate if the unobserved factors influencing the clustering in layer $\mathfrak{m}$ are related to its counterparts in layer $\ell$.
+Our definition of causality shares some similarities with and differs in many aspects from other notions of blockwise Granger causality \citep[e.g.,][]{dufour2010short,hu2015shortcomings}.
+These latter are linear since they have been proposed in a VAR setup.
+Moreover, they refer to a relationship between groups of variables (blocks) at different lags.
+In our DSBMM there are collections of membership variables within each layer and a non--linear relationship between them is assumed.
+Thus, our NGB for DSBMM is naturally a non--linear causality notion, and regards the relationship between groups of membership variables in different layers (blocks) at different lags.
+The blocks of membership processes should not be confused with the blocks of nodes, nevertheless one can expect that the NGB in the membership influences the dynamics in the node block structure.
+As in the conditional Granger causality for linear models, our NGB controls for other blocks (i.e., layers) mediated effects, including in the conditional relationships and in the testing procedure the other--layer node memberships with lags.
+Finally, in our NGB, unobserved factors influencing node clustering in layer $\mathfrak{m}$ are related to their counterparts in Layer $\ell$.
+Thus, a substantial difference between NGB and standard Granger causality notions, is that NGB is defined for latent processes, whereas standard notions refer to observable processes.